The top 7 ravines in Toronto

 Flanked by fancy homes, Cedarvale Ravine combines wide open parkland with rugged wilderness at its edges.
 Once slated to be a casualty of the Spadina Expressway, the green space remains a haven for joggers, dog walkers, and anyone looking for a temporary return to nature.

-Located immediately north of the Beaches, Glen Stewart Ravine is a walker's paradise.
+Located fantatistically close to the beach, Glen Stewart Ravine is a walker's paradise.
 The extensive wooden foot path and stairs eliminate the need for any hard hiking, allowing visitors to focus their attention on the lush vegetation and mature maple and red oak trees.

 Rouge Park features just about every type of parkland there is, from wetlands to beach to the steep ravine walls near Glen Rouge overnight campground.
 At the far east end of the city, nothing matches the Rouge for its unspoiled nature and exploration opportunities.